 After a couple of hours, you pull up on a sandy riverbank to set up camp.
 So as to leave nothing behind, the tents are basic, with a toilet area assembled in the nearby trees.
 Dinner is a medley of rice, papaya salad, and fish grilled on a barbecue.

 Unfamiliar with humans, the wildlife here is shy, but I did wake to the whoop of gibbon song in the morning.
-Six new gibbon conservation sites are scattered across the park, and there are hopes of creating a successful conservation programme over the next few years.
+Six new gibbon conservation sites are scattered across the park, and there are hopes of creating a successful conservation program over the next few years.

 After taking the tents down and clearing the site, you trek into the rich mix of evergreen and deciduous forest that blankets most of the park without footpaths.
 Emerging out into daylight again, you then take the longtail boat back upriver.

 From Nam Theun, a hour’s drive south brings you to the Xe Bang Fai River Cave.
 At 11 km (7 miles) long, and peaking at 76 m (249 ft) tall, the Xe Bang Fai is one of the largest sustained river passages in the world.

 The current visitor count has just reached 300 (since records began in 2008), so you’re unlikely to encounter anyone else as you arrive by longtail boat, weaving in-between bathing water buffalo.